-- I. Certain ingredients with health, ecotoxicity and/ or contamination concerns - II.
-Substances falling within any of the following categories because of scientific safety evaluations (with certain limited exceptions): - Cosmetic ingredients banned by Health Canada, appearing on the Cosmetics Ingredient Hotlist - Ingredients designated as banned in the European Commission's database of cosmetic substances, CosIng - Chemicals on California's Proposition 65 list of known carcinogens and reproductive toxins - Substances classified by the International Agency for Research on Cancer as known, probable and possible carcinogens (categories 1, 2A and 2B) - Substances listed in the National Toxicology Program's Report on Carcinogens (reasonably anticipated and known human carcinogens) - Substances classified by the EPA's IRIS program as "carcinogenic to humans," "likely to be carcinogenic to humans," or having suggestive evidence of carcinogenic potential - Ingredients the FDA does not allow for use in cosmetics - Fragrance chemicals prohibited by the International Fragrance Association - Mineral pigments not allowed for use as colorants by the FDA, Health Canada and/or the EU
+I. Certain ingredients with health, ecotoxicity and/ or contamination concerns

-- EU Category 1-designated endocrine disruptors - Substances that fall under the EU's Globally Harmonized System hazard codes H340-362 (hazard codes for genotoxicity, cancer and developmental/ reproductive endpoints) - Substances designated as sensitizing asthmagens by the Association of Occupational and Environmental Clinics (applies only to products that are powders or sprays).
+- II.
+Substances falling within any of the following categories because of scientific safety evaluations (with certain, limited exceptions): - Cosmetic ingredients banned by Health Canada, appearing on the Cosmetics Ingredient Hotlist - Ingredients designated as banned in the European Commission's database of cosmetic substances, CosIng - Chemicals on California's Proposition 65 list of known carcinogens and reproductive toxins - Substances classified by the International Agency for Research on Cancer as known, probable and possible carcinogens (categories 1, 2A and 2B) - Substances listed in the National Toxicology Program's Report on Carcinogens (reasonably anticipated and known human carcinogens) - Substances classified by the EPA's IRIS program as "carcinogenic to humans," "likely to be carcinogenic to humans," or having suggestive evidence of carcinogenic potential - Ingredients the FDA does not allow for use in cosmetics - o Fragrance chemicals prohibited by the International Fragrance Association - Mineral pigments not allowed for use as colorants by the FDA, Health Canada and/or the EU - EU Category 1-designated endocrine disruptors - Substances that fall under the EU's Globally Harmonized System hazard codes H340-362 (hazard codes for genotoxicity, cancer and developmental/ reproductive endpoints) - Substances designated as sensitizing asthmagens by the Association of Occupational and Environmental Clinics (applies only to, acceptable product-use categories, concentration limits and contamination restrictions established by the following groups:

-4) Products with ingredients on EWG's list of restricted ingredients must meet the restrictions set by authoritative bodies, industry institutions and EWG.
+4. Products with ingredients on EWG's list of restricted ingredients must meet the restrictions set by authoritative bodies, industry institutions and EWG.

 EWG's list of restricted ingredients includes cosmetics ingredients that have been restricted by national and international governments, authoritative bodies, and certain cosmetics and fragrance industry institutions.
-The restrictions include, but are not limited to, acceptable product-use categories, concentration limits and contamination restrictions established by the following groups:
+The restrictions include, but are not limited